The Five Ways Team Building Increases Productivity

 ensure your team members are meeting one another?

-According to a Fierce Inc. study,
+According to a Fierce Inc. study, 86 percent

 of employees and executives cite a lack of communication and collaboration for workplace failures.

 You have to give your team the chance to practice their communication skills, and learn how their

 colleagues accomplish tasks.
 This situation is an excellent way to use team building to increase

 productivity, as your team is much more productive when they know how to have a dialogue with one another.

 Understanding how each person communicates allows your team to understand each other's personality and